Pawtucket firefighter with COVID-19 in critical condition

 PAWTUCKET, R.I.
-(WPRI) — One of three Pawtucket firefighters who tested positive for COVID-19 is in critical condition, and being intubated, the Target 12 Investigators have learned.
+(WPRI) — One of three Pawtucket firefighters who tested positive for COVID-19 is in critical condition, the Target 12 Investigators have learned.

-Multiple fire department sources said the veteran firefighter is in the Miram Hospital Intensive Care Unit, “fighting for his life.”
+Multiple fire department sources said the veteran firefighter is in a local Intensive Care Unit, “fighting for his life.”

-Pawtucket firefighters drove by the hospital last night in department rigs with their lights flashing and sirens blaring to show support for their co-worker.
+Pawtucket firefighters drove by the hospital last night in department rigs with their lights flashing and sirens blaring to show support for their co-worker, who joined the department in April of 2017.

 According to a city spokesman, three firefighters have tested positive for the virus, and at one point last week another 21 of their co-workers were quarantined due to their direct contact with the infected men.